fg-research/website/docs/_sources/blog/product/posts/inception-time-epilepsy-recognition.rst.txt

 Data Preparation
 ==========================================
-After that we define a function for reading and preparing the data in the format required by the InceptionTime SageMaker algorithm.
+After that we define a function for reading and preparing the data in the format required by the algorithm.
 The algorithm expects the column names of the one-hot encoded class labels to start with :code:`"y"` and the column names of the time series values to start with :code:`"x"`.
 The algorithm also requires including unique sample identifiers in a column named :code:`"sample"` and